Watson Lecture: Enigma of the Heart

 How to attend in person

 Local participants can attend the lecture inside Caltech's Beckman Auditorium.
 Doors open at 7:00 p.m.

 By entering the auditorium, attendees attest to being fully vaccinated or having a legal medical exemption.
 Masks are optional inside Beckman Auditorium.

 In-person attendees can ask questions during the audience Q&A immediately following the program.

 About the Series

-The 2022–2023 season marks the centennial of The Earnest C. Watson Lecture Series, which has brought Caltech's most innovative scientific research to the public since Earnest Watson, a professor of physics at Caltech, presented the first Friday Evening Demonstration on October 12, 1922.
-Spotlighting a selection of the pioneering research Caltech's faculty is currently conducting, the Watson Lectures are geared toward a general audience, as part of the Institute's ongoing commitment to benefiting the local community through education and outreach.
+The 2022–2023 season marks the centennial of The Earnest C. Watson Lecture Series, which has brought Caltech's most innovative scientific research to the public since the Friday Evening Demonstrations premiered in October of 1922.
+The series is named for Earnest C. Watson, a professor of physics at Caltech from 1919 until 1959.
+The Watson Lectures are geared toward a general audience, as part of the Institute's ongoing commitment to benefiting the local community through education and outreach.

 Many past Watson Lectures are available on YouTube.